ShadowElixir/shadowos-linux/README.md

 - Firefox replaced by LibreWolf *(with user-friendly settings applied)*
 - [Firefox Gnome theme](https://github.com/rafaelmardojai/firefox-gnome-theme) and [compact extensions panel](https://github.com/MrOtherGuy/firefox-csshacks/blob/master/chrome/compact_extensions_panel.css) from [firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks) applied by default with auto-updates
 - Replaced Lutris with a [custom build](https://github.com/ShadowElixir/HeroicGamesLauncher) of [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) that [fixes console mode](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/pull/5620).
 - Have an android phone?
-ADB, [scrcpy](https://github.com/Genymobile/scrcpy) and [Universal Android Debloater](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) are included in ShadowOS
+ADB, Heimdall (+frontend), [scrcpy](https://github.com/Genymobile/scrcpy) and [Universal Android Debloater](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) are included in ShadowOS
 - `ujust scrcpy-cam` command included if you want to use your phone's camera as your camera *(you might want to run `ujust scrcpy-cam edit` first)*
 - `ujust toggle-autologin` command included in Cosmic/XFCE variants if you prefer to auto-login into your desktop *(KDE/Gnome should have the option in settings)*
 - Automatic system, flatpak, appimage, brew and theme updates